greenlight-coop/infrastructure/terraform/README.md

 Configure a webhook for the [greenlight-coop GitHub organization](https://github.com/organizations/greenlight-coop/settings/hooks/new)
 * Copy the webhook_secret value from Terraform output
-* Create the new GitHub webhook using webhook_secret as the Secret value and set .
+* Create the new GitHub webhook using webhook_secret as the Secret value and set:
     * Payload URL: https://argocd.apps.greenlightcoop.dev/api/webhook
         * If using a feature branch and Terraform workspace, revise the above to include the feature suffix (e.g. argocd.apps-feature-n)
     * Content type: application/json

+Create Tekton webhooks for service projects as needed.

 ## Update Configuration